alrocar/vagrantfiles/ELK/README.md

 - FileBeat
 - topbeat

-Once it starts go to: http://localhost:5601 configure the topbeat index and load the topbeat dashboard
+Once it starts go to: http://localhost:5601 and load the topbeat dashboard